News & Media / Podcast / Back from Tanzania

 Emily Wilson

-How about you, Ishni?
+How about you, Eshinee?
 So, as you’re continuing on as the training coordinator, and your roles are not only assisting our staff members and missionaries, but also international partnerships, what’s next for you?
 Will you be traveling back to Tanzania again, or is it to other locations?

 34:25

 I believe that I will be, but not this year.
 And part of the reason for that is that the regional director who is working with our partners in Tanzania, Sarah Esla, she has a real vision for a team approach to working with translation projects.
-And historically, there’s been a tendency to know one missionary, one project, and they are the locus of all of the planning, and they develop these really deep relationships, and they learn the language super well, and it’s like they are the go to person for that project.
+And historically, there’s been a tendency to know one missionary, one project, and they are the locus of all of the planning, and they develop these really deep relationships, and they learn the language super well, and it’s like they are the go-to person for that project.
 And what we’ve found over the years, there are still places where that’s appropriate.
 And when it works.
 But if Covid taught us anything, is that you can’t have everything centered in one person anymore.
 It’s just not good business sense.

 35:22

 You need to have a variety of people involved and building relationships and supporting one another.
-And this event, this training that I was a part of, there were six of us from LBT, and there were more than that from the lutheran church.
+And this event, this training that I was a part of, there were six of us from LBT, and there were more than that from the Lutheran church.
 So it was a real team effort.
 And so for the next event, which is, Lord willing, planned for August, there will be different people from LBT present.
 There will be some faces that are the same, there are some faces that are different, and that helps to inject different perspectives and different skill sets and different voices into the process, and it keeps it from being a monolith of support and perspective.
 And so I really appreciate that Sarah is doing that, and I’m glad to plug into that when and as needed.

 36:17

-And I did have some interactions there with the head of the Bible college that was adjacent to where were staying in Wanza about some potential future things that I won’t get into, because that’s just brainstorming.
+And I did have some interactions there with the head of the Bible college that was adjacent to where we were staying in Wanza about some potential future things that I won’t get into, because that’s just brainstorming.
 But there were some really exciting possibilities that emerged at a tea time.
 And isn’t that always the way?

 36:41